top of page

 Discussing baby loss and infertility can be deeply personal and sometimes painful.
 That is why every session I lead prioritises emotional safety.
 I establish clear ground rules for respect and confidentiality from the start.
 The goal is to create a space where people can listen and learn without fear of judgment.

 This approach helps reduce stigma and encourages empathy.
-As you know when employees feel safe to express their feelings or seek support, it strengthens workplace connections and promotes overall wellbeing.
+When employees feel safe to express their feelings or seek support, it strengthens workplace connections and promotes overall wellbeing.

 Integrating Awareness Training into Mental Health Initiatives